 The John Muir Trail and Tahoe Rim Trail have a lot in common.
 Both are stunning summer romps through the Sierra Nevada mountains in the United States.
 Both offer scenic alpine vistas enjoyed from single-track trail and perfectly perched campsites.
-Both will take you away from your “normal life” for a well-spent 2-4 weeks if you choose a full thru-hike.
+Both are relatively short thru hikes that will take you away from your “normal life” for a well-spent 2-4 weeks.

 The two trails also share many of the same challenges that come with hiking in the Sierra Nevada: finding water sources, resupplying food, choosing a good campsite, protecting your food from wildlife, preparing for mountain weather, avoiding or coping with mosquitoes… They require similar gear and have the same hiking season (July – September, depending on snowpack).